modaktanaya/GRIP-Internship-Tasks/README.md

 ### Prediction Using Unsupervised ML
 Here, we will predict the optimum number of clusters and represent it visually.

+## Task-3
+### Exploratory Data Analysis - Retail
+Here, we will perform EDA on sample superstore data.

 ## Task-6
 ### Prediction Using Decision Tree Algorithm
 Here, we will create a decision tree classifier and visual it graphically.